Zacks Earnings ESP: A Better Way to Find Earnings Surprises for Industrial Products

 Stocks with a ranking of #3 (Hold), or 60% of all stocks covered by the Zacks Rank, are expected to perform in-line with the broader market.
 Stocks with rankings of #2 (Buy) and #1 (Strong Buy), or the top 15% and top 5% of stocks, respectively, should outperform the market; Strong Buy stocks should outperform more than any other rank.

-The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock. iRobot (IRBT - Free Report) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $0.37 a share eight days away from its upcoming earnings release on July 28, 2021.
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+Eaton (ETN - Free Report) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $1.59 a share eight days away from its upcoming earnings release on August 3, 2021.

-By taking the percentage difference between the $0.37 Most Accurate Estimate and the $0.29 Zacks Consensus Estimate, iRobot has an Earnings ESP of 27.62%.
-Investors should also know that IRBT is just one of a large group of stocks with positive ESPs.
+Eaton's Earnings ESP sits at 2.17%, which, as explained above, is calculated by taking the percentage difference between the $1.59 Most Accurate Estimate and the Zacks Consensus Estimate of $1.55.
+ETN is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported